 Still not sure about kayaking in Ogunquit?

 Add a little outdoor fun with a hike at Mt.
 Agamenticus or a drive to the top to see the sights.
 Ogunquit from this view is absolutely charming.
 Be sure to bring your camera.
 There really is nothing as refreshing as the crisp Maine air to super charge you for a great outdoor kayak adventure.
+If you want to read another great blog about the kayaking spots in Ogunquit, anchoring has a great piece.

 If you’re thinking of visiting our Ogunquit hotel for your kayaking vacation, to enjoy a cocktail in the pub by the fireplace or to head to Maine just for fun, check out our specials and great hotel room choices with a central location.